ioBroker/ioBroker.zigbee/docs/en/readme.md

 ![](../de/img/sonoff.png)

-Some of these devices require the installation of a suitable firmware for operation:
+Some of these devices require the installation of suitable firmware for operation:
 The required flasher/programmer and the process of preparation are described [here](https://github.com/Koenkk/zigbee2mqtt/wiki/Getting-started) or [here (Russian)](https://github.com/kirovilya/ioBroker.zigbee/wiki/%D0%9F%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0).

 The "Sonoff ZIGBEE 3.0 USB STICK CC2652P" is becoming increasingly popular:
 ![](../de/img/sonoff.png)

-   - Flashing of a suitable firmware is not absolutely necessary (hardware is already delivered with suitable firmware)
+   - Flashing of suitable firmware is not absolutely necessary (hardware is already delivered with suitable firmware)
    - Supports the newer ZigBee 3.0 standard

 The devices connected to the ZigBee network transmit their status to the coordinator and notify it of events (button press, motion detection, temperature change, ...).
 This information is displayed in the adapter under the respective ioBroker objects and can thus be further processed in ioBroker.
 It is also possible to send commands to the ZigBee device (change of status of sockets and lamps, color and brightness settings, ...).